code-with-amitk/Code-examples/Languages/programming_lang/c++/standard_template_library/container_library/associative_containers/README.md

 ## Associative Containers <key,value> pair
 - **Properties**
   - Keys are always RO.
-  - `unordered_set,map` have UNIQUE Keys.
+  - `set,map` have UNIQUE Keys.
   - `multiset,multimap` can have DUPLICATE Keys.

 ### Types of AC